SirLonc/StockPricePredict/README.md

 # StockPricePredict
-Predicts the price for the next day using price information from recent years
+Predicts the price for the next day using price information from recent years(LSTM)